Upavistha Konasana: Wide-Seated Angle Pose

-Upavistha konasana (oo-pah-VEESH-tah cone-AHS-anna) is a soothing way to stretch your hamstrings and groins.
-This seated pose will also strengthen the supporting muscles of your spine, improving your posture and promoting ease and comfort in your body.
+Upavistha konasana (oo-pah-VEESH-tah cone-AHS-ah-nah) is a soothing – or intense – pose depending on the style and intention of the practice.
+This seated pose stretches the hamstrings and groins, while strengthening the supporting muscles of your spine.
+This pose is said to help improve your posture and promote ease and comfort in your body.

 - Place a rolled blanket under your knees for extra support.

-- Place a folded blanket under your sit bones to help encourage your pelvis to tip forward and prevent rounding in your spine.
+- Place a folded blanket under your seat to help encourage your pelvis to tip forward and prevent rounding in your spine.

 - Sit against a wall to support your spine.